rahul385/Upload-Package-To-Pypi/Readme.md

 For this project, I was interested in creating and publishing a simple package to pypi.
 Pypi is a is a repository of software for the Python programming language.
 It is used by Python developers to to publicize and share their software.

-Once uploaded to pypi, the package can be used by all Python users after installing it.
-Below is the sample usage:
+The package can be used by all Python users after installing it.
+Below is a sample usage:
 ```
 >>> from nearest_square import nearest_square as nsqr
 >>> nsqr(101)